DataDog/documentation/content/en/tracing/guide/ignoring_apm_resources.md

 {{< programming-lang lang="ruby" >}}

-The Ruby tracer has a post-processing pipeline that removes traces that meet certain criteria.
+The Ruby APM SDK has a post-processing pipeline that removes traces that meet certain criteria.
 More information and examples can be found in [Post-processing traces][1].

 For example, if the resource name is `Api::HealthchecksController#index`, use the `Datadog::Tracing::Pipeline::SpanFilter` class to remove traces that contain the resource name.
 This filter can also be used to match on other metadata available for the [span object][2].